cainmagi/Dockerfiles/manual-xubuntu/use-omp.md

 * If still not, use the default theme of OMP.
 * If OMP does not exist, do nothing.

-If users comment out this part, the OMP will be disabled.
-If users want to change a theme, we recommend users to check this page:
+If users comment on this part, the OMP will be disabled.
+If users want to change a theme, we recommend checking this page:

 [https://ohmyposh.dev/docs/themes :link:](https://ohmyposh.dev/docs/themes)